ceeoneintegratedservices/Hencee/API_CONFIGURATION.md

 # API Configuration

-This project uses environment variables to configure the API base URL for the CeeOne ERP system.
+This project uses environment variables to configure the API base URL for the CeeOne ERP system..

 ## Setup